 "In 1742, John Garrettson, one of the first Quaker settlers, built the first mill along the

-The large mill was built north of Strinestown setting the stage for milling to become one of the
+side.
+The large mill was built north of Strinestown setting the stage for milling to become one

 The Township was formed out of Newberry and Dover Townships in 1818.
 The eastern